Margaret Richards Mosher, Ph.D., President, Membership Committee Co-Chair

 Colin Christensen, Ph.D., Akron Area Professional Psychologists (AAPP) Representative

 Colin Christensen, Ph.D., is a psychologist with Child and Adolescent Behavioral Health in the Canton area.
 He specializes in working with children, adolescents and their families.
 Dr. Christensen earned his BS from Texas Wesleyan University and his M.A. and Ph.D. from the University of Akron.
-In addition to being the Akron Area Professional Psychologists representative to the OPA Board, he also is a member of the OPA Diversity Committee and the OPA Finance Committee.
+In addition to being the Akron Area Professional Psychologists representative to the OPA Board, he also is a member of the OPA Diversity Committee.

 Marc B. Dielman, Ph.D., Communications and Technology Committee Chair